-Please bear in mind that there are other places that you can get themes for a low price.
+Please bear in mind that there are other places where you can get themes for a low price.
 But, I won’t advise you to buy from them because the cheap theme will cause you all kinds of issues down the road.

 Kindly do read reviews and ratings before you decide to go for a theme.

 The performance of a theme is far more important than the aesthetics of a theme.

 Because a theme that performs well will give you a higher ranking on Google, increasing user experience.

 No one likes a slow website.
 Isn’t it?

 That being said, how will you know if the theme you are choosing is appropriate?

 Well, there are some essential things to consider when you are choosing your theme:

 - You should strive for simplicity.
 A clean and simple theme is the best choice.

 - The theme should be responsive to any device.
 It has to be a mobile-friendly theme.